 The current Barons Father, John Henry Devonshire-Ellis (1923-2001), served in World War Two in the Royal Navy prior to being demobbed and taking a position with the BBC, while his Grandfather, Samuel Henry Devonshire-Ellis (1890-1953), was a commander of the Royal Navy in World War One and was involved in the battle of Jutland.
 Some of the family graves may be visited at Bolton Abbey, home of the Duke & Duchess of Devonshire.

 Christopher Anthony Devonshire-Ellis was born 8 May 1960, is a Scottish businessman with extensive interests in China and the Far East, while currently serving as Vice Chairman of the advisory council for the United Nations Development Programme for China, Russia, Mongolia, North & South Korea.
 He founded the international law/tax practice Dezan Shira & Associates in 1992 and the Publishing House Asia Briefing in 1999.
-He is a member of the Royal Overseas League, a Fellow of the Institute of Directors Hong Kong, a Founder member of the Beijing Capital Club and is currently based in Beijing.
+He is a member of the Royal Overseas League, a Fellow of the Institute of Directors Hong Kong, a Founder member of the Beijing Capital Club and a member of the Port Credit Yacht Club.
+He is currently based in Singapore and spends his time commuting between his business and houses in Sri Lanka, Mongolia and Europe.

 The Coat of Arms for the new Baron of Coigach are currently in the process of being submitted to the Lord Lyon.